Skip to main content

 Also known as: air shot, swing and a miss

-A whiff, or air shot, is a full swing that completely misses the ball — it counts as a stroke under the rules, and it is a normal, common experience for beginners rather than a sign of a serious problem.
+A whiff, or air shot, is a full swing that completely misses the ball.
+This means it counts as a stroke under the rules.
+It is a normal, common experience for beginners rather than a sign of a serious problem.

-A whiff happens when a golfer takes a full swing at the ball with clear intent to strike it, but the clubhead passes by without making any contact at all.
-Under the rules of golf, a whiff still counts as a completed stroke, even though the ball never moved — a detail that often surprises beginners who assume a shot only "counts" if the ball actually goes somewhere.
+A whiff happens when a golfer takes a full swing at the ball with clear intent to strike it.
+But the clubhead passes by without making any contact at all.
+Under the rules of golf, a whiff still counts as a completed stroke, even though the ball never moved.
+This means a detail that often surprises beginners who assume a shot only "counts" if the ball actually goes somewhere.

-Whiffs are extremely common among brand-new golfers and usually stem from one of a few simple causes: standing too far from the ball, an inconsistent or moving lower body that shifts the swing's low point away from the ball's actual position, or simply looking up before the swing is complete.
-None of these causes reflect a lack of athletic ability — they are typical early-learning issues that resolve with a bit of repetition and basic setup correction.
+Whiffs are extremely common among brand-new golfers and usually stem from one of a few simple causes.
+This means standing too far from the ball, an uneven or moving lower body that shifts the swing's low point away from the ball's actual position, or simply looking up before the swing is complete.
+None of these causes reflect a lack of athletic ability.
+This means they are typical early-learning issues that resolve with a bit of repetition and basic setup correction.

-Beginners who whiff occasionally should not read too much into a single miss — it is one of the most universal early experiences in golf and tends to disappear quickly as basic contact consistency (correct distance from the ball, a stable lower body, keeping the head still through impact) develops.
+Beginners who whiff occasionally should not read too much into a single miss.
+It is one of the most universal early experiences in golf and tends to disappear quickly as basic contact consistency (correct distance from the ball, a stable lower body.
+This keeps the head still through impact) develops.

-A first-time golfer takes a full-speed practice swing at the tee, misses the ball entirely, and is relieved to learn from their playing partner that — while it does count as a stroke — a whiff happens to nearly every beginner at some point.
+A first-time golfer takes a full-speed practice swing at the tee, misses the ball entirely, and is relieved to learn from their playing partner that.
+This means.
+At the same time, it does count as a stroke.
+This means a whiff happens to nearly every beginner at some point.

 Common mistakes